-TANKLESS GAS & ELECTRIC WATER HEATERS
+TANKLESS GAS & ELECTRIC WATER HEATERS IN SPRING, TX

 How Tankless Water Heaters Work

 Tankless water heaters are water heaters that will heat water directly, without the use of a storage tank.
 When a hot water tap is turned on, cold water travels through your pipes into the unit.
 Depending on the type of your tankless water heater, whether it’s electric or gas, it’s either electric element or gas burner will heat the water and deliver a constant hot water supply to your shower or faucets.
 You won’t have to wait anymore for a storage tank to be filled up with enough hot water and your friends and family will always be able to take showers without waiting for hot water!

 Tankless water heaters also are able to limit the output of the water flow rate.
 Typically, it provides hot water at a rate of 2-5 gallons (7.6-15.2 liters) per minute.
 Gas-fired units produce higher flow rates than electric ones.